 Laboratory confirmation

 Diagnosing USUV infections in humans can be achieved by detection of viral RNA in blood and cerebrospinal fluid (CSF) by RT-PCR, detection of virus antigen using immunohistochemistry [4] or isolation of virus in cell culture, for example in Vero cells.
-No commercial diagnostic test is available for USUV.
-Serological detection of USUV infection requires serum neutralisation assays.
+A commercial diagnostic test is available for USUV serology produced by Euroimmun (https://euroimmun.de/en/).
+Serological detection of USUV infection requires serum neutralisation assays due to cross-reactivity among flaviviruses.

 Laboratory safety

-In the United Kingdom, Usutu virus has not been classified within a hazard group by the Advisory Committee on Dangerous Pathogens (ACDP).
+In the United Kingdom, USUV has not been classified within a hazard group by the Advisory Committee on Dangerous Pathogens (ACDP).
 However, it should be worked with at biosafety level 2 based on its ability to cause infection in humans.
-Usutu virus has been detected in human blood donations in a number of European countries [1].
+USUV has been detected in human blood donations in a number of European countries [1].

 TREATMENT AND RESISTANCE [Up to ~200 words]